 Whenever an article begins with a quote, it seems there is a certain gravitas to it, doesn’t it?
-Sorry to disappoint, the above quotable quote are not the immortal words of any pop philosopher /life coach/pseudo-intellectual author.
-It is simply a line from a monologue uttered by a character on that most effective and powerful platform of all - a masala Bollywood film.
-This pearl of wisdom from the cheesy Maine Pyaar Kiya, the movie that taught kids of the late 80s and early 90s, the virtues of dosti-turned-love, never fails to strike a chord.
+Sorry to disappoint, the above quotable quote does not give the immortal words of any pop philosopher/life coach/pseudo-intellectual author.
+It is simply a line from a monologue uttered by a character on that most effective and powerful platform of all – a masala Bollywood film.
+This pearl of wisdom from the cheesy Maine Pyaar Kiya, the movie that taught kids of the late ’80s and early ’90s the virtues of dosti-turned-love never fails to strike a chord.
 Not for its profound depth of thought but for the sheer stupidity of the observation.
 Boy and girl can’t be friends!
 Bah, what baloney!

 However, in the man-woman dynamics, there is indeed ONE grey area where the afore-mentioned ladka-ladki philosophy does have a bearing.
 And that’s when one of the two individuals in the friendship, suddenly, out of the blue, starts developing feelings for the other.

 It’s happened to all of us